Families of self-inverse functions and dilogarithm identities: Calculation in the complex domain with gemini identities

 \section{Calculation in the complex domain with gemini identities}

 Gemini functions were initially defined for real arguments, but can be extended to complex arguments.
-The graphs shown in Fig. 7 give a hint that the identities allow the use of complex numbers.
-The maximum value of the arguments of the first terms of both identities \eqref{mainthreeterm} and (19) is only $\frac{1}{4}$, so as to achieve greater values extending up to the range between $\frac{1}{4}$ and $1$, then the variable $a$, i.e., the shape factor in the argument must be a complex number.
+The graphs shown in Figure \ref{Figure5} give a hint that the identities allow the use of complex numbers.
+The maximum value of the arguments of the first term in Theorem \ref{mainthreeterm} is only $\frac{1}{4}$, so as to achieve greater values extending up to the range between $\frac{1}{4}$ and $1$, then the variable $a$, i.e., the shape factor in the argument must be a complex number.
 We have to keep in mind that generally the valid domain for the shape factor in the five-term gemini-identities is such that $a\ge-1$.
 Later on, we will see that we can break this restriction, at least in some cases.